Macrometacorp/docs/docs/photoniq/fingerprinting/integrate-fingerprint.md

 This process requires adding DNS records to your site.
 Make sure you have the following permissions:

 - Necessary access permission to the DNS service to be able to create the DNS record under that subdomain
-- A valid SSL certificate for the domain.
-If using Let’sEncrypt, need to do the DNS challenge
+- A valid TLS certificate for the subdomain.

 If you are integrating Fingerprint outside of a cloud proxy, then you must create subdomain and alias it to the PhotonIQ server.
 This process requires adding a DNS records to your domain server: